Teal-Ewer/Teal-Ewer/README.md

 <img src="https://i.imgur.com/L3FypED.jpg" style="width: 600px;" />

-### Hi, I'm Teal!

-Yes, like the color!
-I'm a hammock camping aficionado and software engineer based in Washington, DC.
+### Hi, I'm Teal - a hammock camping aficionado and software engineer based in Washington, DC.

+I'm a full stack MERN developer with a background in classical trumpet performance and served as a musician in the Marine Corps.

+I love building

+You can view some of my projects or get in touch with me by vistiing <a target="_blank" href="https://tealewer.com">my portfolio 🖥</a>

+- 🔭 I’m currently working on a pomodoro timer that gets you on your feet between sprints.
+- 🌱 I’m currently learning Go and Next.js
+- ⚡ Fun fact: I recorded Taps for the 2019 Memorial Day Google Doodle.

 <!--
 <a target="_blank" href="https://elated-carson-819d6b.netlify.app/">🖥  My Portfolio</a>